-Contact: Office of Development and Alumni Affairs Location: 252 Bloor Street West, Room 12-101 Telephone: 416-923-6641 ext.
-2234
+Contact: Office of Development and Alumni Affairs Location: 252 Bloor Street West, Room 12-101

 Education Commons

 In partnership with academic programs and research initiatives, the Education Commons provides the services traditionally associated with libraries, distance learning, computing, and media centres to meet the information and technology needs of the OISE/UT community.
 At the main campus and through field operations, in person and through electronic means, the Education Commons seeks to provide "one-stop-shopping" for "knowledge" services.
 It supports and promotes the use of technology, including computers and multimedia, in all aspects of OISE/UT activity.